Slyyv17/Slyyv17/README.md

 -  I’m Victor
 -  I’m interested in ...
-Software Engineering, Start-ups 💻🖤
+Start-ups, SaaS, Big Tech companies...
 -  Mastering ... a backend technologies
 -  Practice makes Improvement, One step at a time bruh!